 Lara has been with Start Afresh since 2017 assisting in the setup of various pre- and post-harvest research trials focussed on kiwifruit.
 She proficient is using the Inspect software and is responsible for the analysis of all the research fruit in an accurate and timely manner, training and scheduling additional staff and making sure all equipment is working correctly.
 Lara is efficient is using the penetrometer for fruit firmness, assessing fruit with chilling injury and using other non-destructive equipment such as the refractometer, Sunforest, Felix, Bluebox, Aweta and the Firmness Gun.
 Lara also makes sure that all data entry is accurately done and remains upto-date for further analyses.

 Tylah has recently become a part of Start Afresh.
 Tylah has come onboard to assist the Laboratory Manager with calibrating equipment, conducting internal audits, analysing fruit for various parameters and managing sampling in a timely and accurate manner.
 Before joining Start Afresh, Tylah was a Laboratory Technician at Geotechnics labs mainly testing soil samples and performing calibrations.
-Tylah is studying towards Police and Defence forces and hoping to join the New Zealand Police in the near future.
+Tylah’s long term aim is to join the New Zealand Police force, but for now she is enjoying the varied work options available with Start Afresh.